-Table 2 present the questions' success rate by gender, time (before and after), and type of question (quantitative and verbal) based on 2,524,334 question-by-test-takers’ observations.
-The average success rate in quantitative questions increases for women from 59.5% before the policy-change to 63.2% after, and for men from 68.7% to 70.7%.
-From the table we get that the gender gap in the period before and after the policy-change remained similar at around 8%.
+Table 2 presents the success rate by gender, time (before and after), and type of question (quantitative and verbal) based on 2,524,334 questions completed by test-takers.
+The average success rate in quantitative questions increases for women from 59.5% before the change to gender-neutral language to 63.2% after the change, and for men from 68.7% to 70.7%.
+From the table, we perceive that the gender gap in the period before and after the change remained similar, at around 8%.

-The improvement in the verbal questions was milder (from 65.6% to 66.2% for women, and 67.8% to 68.6% for men), with a negligible gender gap.
+The improvement in the verbal questions was less substantial (from 65.6% to 66.2% for women, and 67.8% to 68.6% for men), with a negligible gender gap.

 B. Empirical Strategy

-We study the relationship between gendered form of address and test-takers’ performance by running the following OLS regressions model:
+We studied the relationship between the form of address and test-takers’ performance by running the following OLS regression model:

 yiqct= β1Genderedq+β2GenderedqXAftert+ β3Genderedq X Femalei+β4Genderedq X AftertX Femalei+ β4Xiq+γc+μq+δi++εiqt